 The collection of patient biometric data, as we’ll discuss in more detail later, allows the palliative care team to evaluate their patient’s health on a daily basis and gather trends to improve their care plan.
 This information can be easily shared with the patient’s other providers to streamline communication and inform patient assessments.
 Virtual visits, a staple of telehealth care, allows for the inclusion of all providers, across multiple locations, to meet with patients face-to-face when discussing the difficult and personal decision made while receiving palliative care.

 The use of virtual visits has never been more imperative as rural communities across the country face hospital closures and severe shortages of healthcare providers.
 In 2019, the Duke Cancer Institute in Durham, North Carolina published a study projecting a severe shortage in palliative care workers over the next several decades.
-Virtual visits expand access to care, particularly in rural communities.
+Virtual visits improve access to healthcare, particularly in rural communities.

 Family caregivers are a cornerstone of palliative care.
 Patients receiving palliative care need family caregivers to comfort them and share their burdens.
 Palliative providers utilizing telehealth platforms are encouraged to incorporate family caregivers into the care plan process, whether in-person or through virtual visits.
 If possible, palliative care providers can further involve family caregivers by offering mobile applications with which to check their loved ones’ vital signs, adherence, pain or symptoms, as well as access counseling and educational resources for the palliative or end-life-process.